moves-rwth/storm/documentation/usage/running-storm.md

 </div>

 Likely, Storm will tell you that there is an error and that for nondeterministic models you need to specify whether minimal or maximal probabilities are to be computed.
 Why is that?
 Since the model is a [Markov Decision Process](models.html#discrete-time-markov-decision-processes-mdps), there are (potentially) nondeterministic choices in the model that need to be resolved.
-Storm doesn't know how to resolve them unless you tell it to either minimize or maximize (wrt. to the probability of the objective) whenever there is a nondeterministic choice.
+Storm doesn't know how to resolve them unless you tell it to either minimize or maximize (w.r.t. the probability of the objective) whenever there is a nondeterministic choice.

 ```shell
 storm --prism leader4.nm --prop "Pmin=?
 [F<=40 (s1=4 | s2=4 | s3=4 | s4=4) ]"